 3) Use credit card points to get you there

-This is hands down my favorite tip for getting a free flight.
+When people ask me about the best ways to find cheap flights, this is hands down my favorite tip for not just getting there cheap, but getting free flights!
 I never knew the beauty of credit cards until a few years ago when I started working with a client and learned a ton about how to use them responsibly.
 Like some of you, I had the whole “credit cards are bad” spiel drilled into my head by my dad and it still pains me to think of the years and years of points I could’ve been earning.

 So here’s how this works on a very basic level.
 Credit card companies often offer a signup bonus for getting one of their cards.